 - Vacant

+- Utilities accessibleMinimal site

 - Graded

+- constraints

 - Industrially designated

-- Utilities accessible

-- Minimal site constraints

 - Close to jobs

 Under consideration are changes to each property's land use designation from PI, Planned Industrial, to R-35, a new high-density residential land use designation.
 The R-35 designation would permit a density range of 32.5 to 35 dwelling units per acre (du/ac).
 This proposed designation is typical of apartments up to four to five stories tall.
 Together, the two parcels could yield over 450 new homes if developed at the minimum density.